xrdocs/segment-routing/_tutorials/2016-09-27-topology-independent-lfa-ti-lfa.md

 excerpt: >-
   An introduction to the Topology Independent LFA and micro-loop (uloop) avoidance technology.
 See how Topology Independent LFA provides a simple, automatic, optimal and topology independent sub-50ms per-prefix protection to the network.
-Further, see how TI-LFA protects Segment Routing, LDP and eventually IP traffic, and learn how to verify TI-LFA using some examples.<br />
-  In the end, see what uloops are and how SR effectively prevents uloops.
+Further, see what uloops are and how SR effectively prevents these uloops.
 ---

 An introduction to the Topology Independent LFA and micro-loop (uloop) avoidance technology.
 See how Topology Independent LFA provides a simple, automatic, optimal and topology independent sub-50ms per-prefix protection to the network.
 Further, see how TI-LFA protects Segment Routing, LDP and eventually IP traffic, and learn how to verify TI-LFA using some examples.<br />
-In the end, see what uloops are and how SR effectively prevents uloops.
+In the end, see what uloops are and how SR effectively prevents these uloops.
 {: .notice}

 {% capture "pdf-link" %}/images/0080-SR-TOI-SR_TI-LFA_v17_EXTERNAL.pdf{% endcapture %}